EDUCBA Logo

 Things to Remember

-• It is mandatory to have the data cleaned before you insert Power View on the same.
+• Having the data cleaned before you insert Power View on the same is mandatory.
 No blank spaces between cells, no blank cells, etc., should be checked well before.

-• You also can export the Power View Dashboards and Reports into different formats such as PDF.
+• You can also export the Power View Dashboards and Reports into formats such as PDF.

 • Power View is disabled by Microsoft due to license purposes.
 Therefore, whenever you are about to launch and use it for the first time, you need to check for certain licensing parameters.
 The instructions are beyond the scope of this article.

-• If you have downloaded the worksheet and not able to see the power view report created, the possible error is, you did not have Microsoft Silverlight preinstalled in your system.
+• If you have downloaded the worksheet and cannot see the power view report created, the possible error is that you did not have Microsoft Silverlight preinstalled in your system.

 Recommended Articles